bergsans/archaize-js/text/6_on_arrow_functions.md

 of a transpiler,  is that the arrow function can  be used in more  than  one context.
 This  differentiates  it from  for instance  a  variable  declaration.
-An  arrow  function  can be  anonymous, a  parameter  of another  function and  will, therefore,  can  have  lots  of  diffent  locations  in  the hierarchy of the AST.
+An  arrow  function  can be anonymous, a parameter of another function and therefore,
+can  have  lots  of  diffent  locations  in the hierarchy of the AST.

 In  actual  code,  this  makes  no  difference.
 A  'normal' function also  have a name  (if it's not anonymous  and only